Gustav Wikheim

-Gustav Mendonça Wikheim (born 18 March 1993) is a Norwegian footballer who plays for Djurgårdens IF as a winger.
+Gustav Mendonça Wikheim (born 18 March 1993) is a Norwegian footballer who plays for Eliteserien side Strømsgodset as a winger.

 Career

 Strømsgodset

 Wikheim made his debut for Strømsgodset on 10 April 2011 against Odd, in a match his club won 2–0.
 He scored his first goal in a 2–1 loss against Molde on 23 March 2012.
 He gradually played more and more for Strømsgodset, and got his major breakthrough in the 2014 season, when he featured in 27 of the 30 league matches for the club.

 KAA Gent

 On 17 December 2015, Wikheim signed a contract lasting until June 2019 with Belgian club KAA Gent, in a €1.6 million deal.

 Loan to FC Midtjylland

 In the dying hours of the summer 2016 transfer deadline, Wikheim was presented in FC Midtjylland on a one-year loan with a buy-out option included from KAA Gent.

+FC Midtjylland

-Wikheim had a good season at FCM, and the club decidede to sign him permanently on a four-year contract.
+On 21 June 2017, the club decided to sign him permanently on a four-year contract.